 - To live a life that brings honor and glory to God the Father.

-These are the top 10 yearnings of the heart that I’ve heard from countless men and women.
+These are the top 10 yearnings of the heart I’ve heard from countless men and women.
 Having just one or two of these come true would make a world of difference in their lives.

-To make a difference in someone’s life means intentionally investing in that relationship, making them top priority with your time, attention, and heart.
+To make a difference in someone’s life means intentionally investing in that relationship, making them a top priority with your time, attention, and heart.
 Our relationships with one another always have and always will be what makes a difference in the world.

 “The most important one,” answered Jesus, “is this: ‘Hear, O Israel: The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbor as yourself.’
 There is no commandment greater than these.”
 Mark 12:29-31